-According to the National Cancer Institute, the goal of nutrition in cancer treatment is “to address current cancer- and treatment-related issues, minimize treatment-related side effects, and anticipate and manage acute, delayed, and late-occurring side effects of cancer and/or cancer treatment.”
+The goal of nutrition in cancer treatment is “to address current cancer- and treatment-related issues, minimize treatment-related side effects, and anticipate and manage acute, delayed, and late-occurring side effects of cancer and/or cancer treatment.”

-This is important, as it must be recognized that nutrition will support you through cancer treatment, however there is no diet or food which will cure your cancer.
-Patients with cancer often have higher nutritional needs than regular patients, and the side effects of their cancer or treatment often means that they are able to eat far less than healthy people.
-Side effects such as sore mouth, altered tastes, lack of appetite, nausea, vomiting and diarrhea are enough to make anyone lose weight.
-Patients who are malnourished have less energy than those who aren’t, and have more difficulty tolerating treatment.
-If this is the case, it is important to make sure you are getting as much nourishment as possible from every mouthful that you do take.
+This is important, as it must be recognized that nutrition will support you through cancer treatment, however, there is no diet or food which will cure your cancer.
+Patients with cancer often have higher nutritional needs than regular patients, and the side effects of their cancer or treatment often mean that they are able to eat far less than healthy people.
+Side effects such as sore mouth, altered tastes, lack of appetite, nausea, vomiting, and diarrhea are enough to make anyone lose weight.
+In a cruel case of catch-22, patients who are malnourished have less energy than those who aren’t, and have more difficulty tolerating treatment so it is important to make sure you are getting as much nourishment as possible from every mouthful that you are able to take.

-Here are some tips to help:
+Some tips to help:

 - Fortify meals: Add in extra calories anywhere you see fit.
-Add cream to porridge, stir delicious butter into soups, add nut butters to shakes,
+Add cream to porridge, stir delicious butter into soups, add nut butters to shakes, etc.

 - Eat little and often: Instead of aiming for three big meals per day, try having 6 smaller meals per day.
 You may find it helpful to set times to have each meal, as this makes it a routine you can get used to.
-Oftentimes during cancer treatment patients will suffer from a lack of appetite, meaning they must be conscious to try eat even if they are not feeling hungry.
+Oftentimes during cancer treatment patients will suffer from a lack of appetite, meaning they must be conscious to eat even if they are not hungry.
 One mouthful is better than nothing, so try different foods and see what appeals.
 Try our small plates menu for ideas.